 Before you start fixing the spammy referral traffic, I have good news and not-so-good news.
 You can only block spammy referral traffic from showing up in your future Google Analytics data.
 There’s no way to clean historic data.

 Also, the exercise of blocking traffic bots is ongoing.
 Every time you see a ghost referral, you will have to block it from showing up in your data so it can’t affect your search results.

 Method#1: Block known bots

-Google recognizes the spammy traffic issue and gives an option in Google Analytics that helps you block hits from known traffic bots.
+Google recognizes the spammy traffic issue and gives a webmaster tool option in Google Analytics that helps you block hits from known traffic bots.

 To find this option, click on the Admin tab after logging into your Google Analytics account.